Loaded with fresh cranberries and packed with orange flavor, this Cranberry Orange Cake with cream cheese frosting is a

-I added orange zest to my buttercream for more of that orange flavour and highly recommend doing that.
-You could leave the zest out, but you’d be missing out on a delicious hit of extra flavour.
+I added orange zest to my buttercream for more of that orange flavor and highly recommend doing that.
+You could leave the zest out, but you’d be missing out on a delicious hit of extra flavor.

 I kept the decorating simple with just a swirl through the frosting on the sides and top.
 This is a really easy technique — all you need to do it is a cake turntable (mine is a $10 lazy susan from Ikea) and an offset spatula.

 For the top of the cake I decorated it with some fresh cranberries, orange slices, and sprigs of thyme and I love how it turned out!
 If you prefer, you can use sugared cranberries as decoration instead of plain ones to give the cake more of a winter/holiday vibe.

 This Cranberry Orange Cake is moist, tender, and so delicious.
-The flavour combination works so well and I think it’s perfect for the holiday season.
+The flavor combination works so well and I think it’s perfect for the holiday season.

 Tips for this Cranberry Orange Cake:

 - You can use fresh or frozen (unthawed) cranberries.
 Either way, be sure to toss them in a bit of flour so they don’t sink while baking.

 - I recommend beating the butter and orange zest together for both the cake and the frosting as a first step.
-This really helps infuse that orange flavour throughout.
+This really helps infuse that orange flavor throughout.

 - To help ensure your cake layers bake up nice and flat, check out my How to Bake Flat Cake Layers post!